 Cockroaches shed their skin (exoskeleton) during a process called “molting.”
 These might look like brown or black shells, and will be found near an infested area.

 Cockroaches in Pittsburgh are sometimes found under garbage cans, under refrigerators, or other places.
 They can be forced to scurry away if their hiding place is discovered.
-However, cockroaches are extremely terrified of open spaces, so if one runs into the open, it’s a sure sign that there are many, many more lurking – and that you need to call a great cockroach exterminator like Fox Pest Control.
+However, roaches are extremely terrified of open spaces, so if one runs into the open, it’s a sure sign that there are many, many more lurking-and that you need to call a great cockroach exterminator like Fox Pest Control.

 You will receive a detailed report of the service provided and helpful recommendations to remain cockroach free.